Yamagata Prefecture: Demographics

-As of October 2020, Yamagata Prefecture had a population of 1,068,027.
-As of October 2019, 33.4% of the population was over 65 with 15.5% aged between 65 and 74 and 17.9% over 75.
-This is an increase of 8.5% over census data from 2004 where 12.8% of the population was aged between 65 and 74, and 12.1% was over 75.
+As of the 2020 census, Yamagata Prefecture had a population of 1,068,027.
+As of the latest estimates in October 2024, 10.4% of the population was under the age of 15, 54.0% was between 15 and 64, and 35.6% was over 65, with 16.0% aged 65 to 74, and 19.6% aged 75 or older.

 Yamagata prefecture experienced its greatest growth period following the end of World War II, but then quickly began to slow down and eventually decline steadily.

-Today, the population is nearly the same as it was in 1930.
+In May 2025, the Yamagata prefectural government announced that the estimated population had fallen below 1 million.
+This marks the lowest population level recorded in the prefecture since the 1920 census.

 City life

 Yamagata City is the central hub for Yamagata Prefecture and has many shops and restaurants around its main station.
-It is also the location with the most western hotels and the primarily place of lodging for visitors visiting this region.
+It is also the location with the most western hotels and the primary place of lodging for visitors visiting this region.
 This city serves as a good hub to visit the surrounding cities and towns around this prefecture with bus lines and train lines linking almost every part of Yamagata from the station.

 There are also many bars near the station giving this city a good night life for visitors to enjoy at the front of the station as well as the nanukamachi district in the downtown area of the city.